zenite-docs/zenite-docs.github.io/endpoints/test.md

 You can test your endpoint directly from the web interface.
 If you are using CORS, make sure you have added https://portal.zenite.io to the list of allowed origins before you execute the test.

-Be warned, the test will affect your database data as it normally would be affected if the endpoint was accessed normally.
+> Warning: the test will affect your database data as it normally would be affected if the endpoint was accessed normally.

 ### GET